hexiao0275/S2ADet/README.md

 ## Acknowledgment

-Our codes are mainly based on [yolov5](https://github.com/ultralytics/yolov5).
+Our codes are mainly based on [yolov5](https://github.com/ultralytics/yolov5) and [DocF](https://github.com/DocF/multispectral-object-detection).
 Many thanks to the authors!